-Montacute House, a masterpiece of Elizabethan architecture and the first National Trust property to be opened to the public, sits at the centre of the village.
-Overlooking the village is St Michael's Hill, once the site of a Norman Castle and now topped by by an imposing hamstone tower.
-Some say there’s a tunnel from the hill into the village, though no one’s found it yet.
+Beneath the honey-coloured stone lies a past stretching back thousands of years.
+Over the last millennium, the village was shaped first by the Cluniac priory, then by Montacute House, a masterpiece of Elizabethan architecture and the first National Trust property to be opened to the public.
+Above it rises St Michael's Hill, once the site of a Norman castle and now topped by an imposing hamstone tower.
+Somewhere between the hill and the village, local tradition insists, runs a hidden tunnel.
+No one has ever found it.

-You’ll find snippets here about local characters and events from Montacute’s past—a local hero who strove to lift villagers from poverty, another who overcame adversity to compose music and poetry, and darker tales too, from the brutal punishment of a highwayman to the sad fate of a 16th-century Montacute martyr—was he really attacked by frogs?
+You’ll also find characters and events from Montacute’s past—a local hero who tried to lift villagers from poverty.
+Another who overcame hardship to compose music and poetry.
+And darker tales too, from the brutal punishment of a highwayman to the sad fate of a 16th-century Montacute martyr—was he really attacked by frogs?

-Whether you live nearby or just ended up here out of interest, I hope you enjoy this site.
-Explore the stories and browse the photos of Montacute past and present; highlighted text shows clickable links.
-Huge thanks to everyone who helped piece this together; and if you spot something I’ve got wrong—or know something I don’t—please do get in touch.
+Huge thanks to everyone who helped piece this together; and if you spot something I’ve got wrong—or if you know something I don’t—please do get in touch.
 There’s always more to uncover.

 LATEST UPDATES TO THE SITE: